FilipAngelov/MSE-Time-Series-Forecasting-Stock-Market/README.md

 ## Project Intro
 The purpose of the project is to develop timeseries forecasting regression models and classifications models for stocks trading on the Macedonian Stock Exchange (MSE).

-We use statistical models, traditional machine learning, and deep learning models to predict the stock price 1,7, or 30 days ahead of time.

 The dataset that we have is containing stock exchange data like open/close price, volume, etc. for each of 22 stocks that had daily trading activity on the exchange for periods between 1997-Jan-09 and 2020-Aug-25.

+We use statistical models, traditional machine learning, and deep neural networks and learning models to predict the stock price 1, 7, or 30 days ahead of time.

+The deep learning and traditional machine learning models are multivariate sequence to point prediction models.
+We use 40 days look-back sequence of each of the features to predict a point in time (7 days) in the future.

+A standard ARIMA model is univariate to point of time forecasting method.

+* Statistical ARIMA model was used to set a baseline RMSE score (in MKD currency units) for each of the stocks of interest.
+* XGBoost was used for regression and classification models.
+* Plain vanila LSTM was used for regression model.

 ## Technologies & Setup